-Bob and I discussed the idea of getting a dog with Q’s vet at one of Q’s follow-up visits.
-And we were strongly cautioned against Terrier breeds for Q’s safety.
+Bob and I discussed the idea of getting a dog with the vet at one of Q’s follow-up visits.
+It could work, he said, but we were strongly cautioned against terrier breeds for Q’s safety.
 My husband had done his own research on dog breeds and the local rescue shelters.
-Bob has a penchant for Beagles.
-There was a local Beagle rescue, but there would probably be a considerable wait until we could actually get the dog.
-So we began our search at the local Pet Resource Center knowing we probably would not find a Beagle.
+He has a penchant for beagles.
+There was a local beagle rescue, but there would be a considerable wait until we could actually get a dog.
+Never mind.
+There are lots of exceptional dogs waiting for a home.
+Knowing we probably wouldn’t find a beagle, we began our search at the local Pet Resource Center.

-Diogi was a nervous dog, and understandably, we had to give her lots of time to adjust.
-It was clear to both of us she was grateful to be out of the animal shelter.
-And you could tell she was on her best behavior with us.
+Diogi was a nervous dog.
+She needed lots of time to adjust, but it was clear to us that she was grateful to be out of the shelter.
+You could tell she was on her best behavior.
 But she did not handle going outside for walks very well.
-She would do her business outside, but wanted to run back into the house right away.
+She would do her business outside but wanted to run back into the house right away.
 Bob was the only one who could handle her on a leash.
-She was very fearful of other dogs no matter what their size.
-She would also not go up the stairs in our townhouse to the 2nd floor for the first couple of days so Bob would have to carry her… we thought she may not be familiar with stairs.
-She definitely had been someone’s dog because she seemed very used to being indoors.
-No training required in that regard.
-Maybe she had lived inside a one story house, had a big backyard, and was an “only child“ so to speak.
-Maybe something had happened to her as a result of Hurricane Irma to make her so skittish.
+She was very fearful of other dogs, no matter their size.
+She would also not go up the stairs in our townhouse.
+For the first couple of days, Bob would have to carry her.
+While she didn’t seem to “get” the stairs, she definitely seemed like she had been someone’s pet.
+She was very used to being indoors – no training required in that regard.
+We wondered what had happened to her to make her so skittish.

-Q was a big curiosity for Diogi.
+But as for the duck… Diogi was fearless.
+Q was a big curiosity.
 She would try to come over to sniff him all the time.
-I kept Q safe and wondered if I would ever be able to leave these two alone together in the same room.
-When Bob and I were not home, Q would stay upstairs in our bedroom while Diogi would have the rest of the house.
-I wondered if Diogi would get used to Q and realize that he too was a family member…
+While she was gentle, we were cautious.
+I kept Q safe and wondered if I would ever be able to leave them alone together in the same room.
+When Bob and I were not home, Q would stay upstairs in our bedroom, while Diogi had the rest of the house.
+Would Diogi ever understand that Q was family?

-Post Script: We had a doggy DNA test done for Diogi and she is 40% American Staffordshire Terrier, 40% Dalmatian, 10% Boxer, and 10% Boston Terrier.
-So much for not getting a Terrier!
-And she weighs 78 pounds now which her vet says is fine.
-Food is constantly on this dog’s mind 😂
+Postscript: We had a doggy DNA test done for Diogi and she is 40% American Staffordshire terrier, 40% Dalmatian, 10% Boxer, and 10% Boston terrier.
+So much for not getting a terrier!
+She now weighs 57 pounds, which her vet says is fine, but food is constantly on this dog’s mind.